 Cleanse and exfoliate:

 Obviously this is the first step.
 But I included it because if you are doing a double cleanse (more on that here),you should use the creamy/oil cleanser first.
-These are frequently applied to dry skin and the point is to use that rich cleanser to get your makeup off, and then use a gel cleanser to get your skin extra clean.
-If you are doing a face scrub, that’s the last part of your cleansing process.
+I love a good cleansing oil or balm… the one I use transforms washing my face into a luxurious spa treatment.
+Elemis is my favorite here (smells so good!), and Farmacy is a close second.
+These are frequently applied to dry skin and the point is to use that rich cleanser to get your makeup off, and then use a gel cleanser (this one is my favorite) to get your skin extra clean.

 Toner: